Inner archetypes that cripple your confidence….

 The Beggar archetype within us approaches life from a place of destitution, neediness, and impoverishment.
 When The Beggar is ruling your life, you will find yourself constantly dependent and reliant on others for your security, happiness, and well-being.

-The Beggar within us is ruled by the following mistaken core belief: “I don’t have anything of value.
+This inner archetype within us is ruled by the following mistaken core belief: “I don’t have anything of value.
 I need others to help and support me.”
 Thus, when we approach life from a place of inner poorness, we are constantly propelling ourselves towards situations that reinforce this feeling.

 Lesson to be learned: Your thoughts influence your reality.
 If you believe you are poor and have nothing to offer, your existence will reflect that.
 On the other hand, if you believe you are already rich and have gifts to share with the world, your existence will also reflect that.